kristofhracza/hank/README.md

 ## Search engine crawling
 By giving multiple names under which the target is know, the script will search for those partcular words in the specified search engine.

-### To-Do list
-- Add more search engines

 ## Site lookup
 Integrated into this *hank* is the old binoculars tool.

 It will check sites for the presence of a username.

-### To-Do list
-- Fix false positive / negatives
+## To-Dos
+- Finally fix the false flags on all sites
+- Make the crawler more effective
+- Add more search engines
-- Add new site list processor an system
+- Add proxies
+- Create GUI